home-assistant/home-assistant.io/source/_integrations/environment_canada.markdown

 ### Camera

 - Loop of radar imagery from the last 3 hours (disabled by default).
-Also, by default this entity uses the radar rain layer from 1 April to 30 November and the snow layer from 1 December to 31 March.
+Also, by default, this entity uses the radar rain layer from 1 April to 30 November and the snow layer from 1 December to 31 March.
 The rain/snow layer can be changed using the action described below.

 ### Sensors